eprei/42_override/level01/Ressources/walkthrough.md

  EIP  0x61616175 ('uaaa')
 ...SNIP...
 ```
-We can see that the EIP (Extended Instruction Pointer) register points to `0x61616175`, which is part of the cyclic
+We can see that the EIP (Extended Instruction Pointer) register points to `0x61616175`, which is `uaaa` in characters
-pattern we used.
-We can use the `cyclic -l` command to find the offset of the cyclic pattern in the EIP register.
+and is part of the cyclic pattern we used.
+We can use the `cyclic -l` command to find the offset of this pattern in our input.

 ```shell
 pwndbg> cyclic -l uaaa